Financial sector

 No hay anuncios

-The supervisory body is investigating the statements made by some of the executives of these entities, of "public statements about the bank's future commercial policy related, in particular, to fixed-rate mortgage interest rates", it explains in a statement.
+The supervisory entity is investigating the making, by some of the executives of these entities, of "public statements on the future commercial policy of the bank related, in particular, to fixed-rate mortgage interest rates", it explains in a statement.
 These statements, adds the CNMC, "would have allowed entities in the sector to anticipate the future behavior of their competitors".

-During the results presentation period, the main executives of these banks stated that mortgages were being granted at excessively low interest rates and even assured that they would reduce the pace of mortgage lending.
-These messages, as inferred from the communication of the supervisory body, would have conditioned the evolution of the rest of the market in terms of granting loans for the acquisition of housing.
+During the results presentation period, the main executives of these banks stated that mortgages were being granted at excessively low interest rates and even claimed that they would reduce the pace of mortgage lending.
+These messages, as inferred from the communication from the supervisory body, would have conditioned the evolution of the rest of the market in terms of granting loans for housing acquisition.

 Cargando